 The more I learn about Charlotte’s history the more I’m interested in learning.
-I asked Levine Museum of the New South’s staff historian, Dr. Tom Hanchett, to tell me something about Charlotte’s history that many of us don’t know.
+I asked Levine Museum of the New South’s past staff historian, Dr. Tom Hanchett, to tell me something about Charlotte’s history that many of us don’t know.
 Dr. Hanchett is known for his Charlotte history book Sorting Out the New South City, plus his monthly “Food from Home” column in the Charlotte Observer.
 Read on to learn about five sites, each related to a different war, and then go and visit these sites, on Veteran’s Day or any day.

 Revolution – An N.C. historic marker on South Tryon Street just off Trade Street heralds British General Lord Cornwallis’s bruising in the 1780 Battle of Charlotte.
 He is said to have called Charlotte a “hornet’s nest” of rebellion – and we’ve proudly made the hornet’s nest a city symbol: police logo, boy scout badges, our old NBA basketball team…

 Civil War – A block further down South Tryon, in front of McCormick & Schmick, find the sidewalk plaque where Confederate President Jefferson Davis stood when he heard of Lincoln’s assassination.
 Davis and his cabinet stopped in Charlotte as they fled the fall of Richmond near the War’s end.

 World War I – Camp Greene only existed for two years but it hosted some 65,000 World War I soldiers-in-training.
 Charlotte’s Remount Road got its name from the stables where cavalry officers saddled their horses.
 Drive by the white clapboard Dowd House, just off Remount at 2216 Monument Street, and imagine the days when it was Camp headquarters.